 - Show up.
 When I tell someone I’ll be there, I show up.
 I have little room in my life for flakes.
 Do what you say you’re going to do – no excuses!
 (And RSVP to invitations in a timely fashion – don’t flake.
 Someone took the time to plan an event and invited you, the least you could do is RSVP.)

 - Lead with kindness.
 Always choose being kind over being right.
 It’s freeing when you do.

 - Learn to say, “No.” I’ve learned to say “No” more often without making apologies of justifications.
 (This is another one I’m still working on.)
 Set boundaries and limits on what you’re willing to do or contribute.
 If you don’t, people will take advantage of you.

 - Belonging is better than fitting in.
 I don’t try to “fit in.”
 Fitting in is about assessing a situation and becoming who you need to be to be accepted.
 Belonging doesn’t require you to change, it just requires you to be who you are.
 (Another lesson from The Gifts of Imperfection*)

 - Have fear and move forward anyway.
 Sometimes the things we fear most are the things we need most.

 - Laughter really is the best medicine.
-I’m grateful every day that I’m married to someone who makes me laugh all of the time (and loves watching raunchy comedies with me!).
+I’m grateful everyday that I’m married to someone who makes me laugh (and loves watching raunchy comedies with me!).
 Surround yourself with people who make you laugh and who don’t take themselves so seriously.
 Make time for laughter every day.
 It’s the best medicine!